-One of the most popular destinations in South America, travellers will marvel as colourful parrots fly overhead and chatter away in the nearby trees of this jungle oasis.
-The Argentine side of Iguazu Falls is where you will get up close and personal with the falls, and you can actually feel the refreshing mist off the towering 80 metre Garganta del Diablo waterfall.
+One of the most popular destinations in South America, travelers will marvel as colorful parrots fly overhead and chatter away in the nearby trees of this jungle oasis.
+The Argentine side of Iguazu Falls is where you will get up-close and personal with the falls, and you can actually feel the refreshing mist floating off of the towering 80 metre Garganta del Diablo waterfall.
 In contrast, the Brazilian side of Iguazu is perfect to appreciate the panoramic vistas and sweeping landscapes.

 While you are there make sure your trip to Iguazu includes a visit to the Hito Tres Fronteras.
 This designated viewpoint located west of the town centre stands high above the turbulent reddish-brown converging point of the Iguazú and Paraná rivers.
 It also forms the Triple Frontera, or Tri Border, and makes for an easy day trip from Iguazu.
 A mini pale-blue-and-white obelisk reminds you that you’re in Argentina; across the Iguazú River is Brazil’s green-and-yellow equivalent; further away, across the Paraná, is Paraguay’s, painted red, white, and blue.

 If you want to see tropical wildlife up front, make your way to the Parque de los Aves (Bird Park).
 Flamingos, toucans and parrots are just some of the creatures here, offering a myriad of colours and sounds in this untouched tropical forest that is home to some of the rarest breeds in South America.